 .entry Defines a CTA entry point name, CTA rank, and optional CTA dimensions.
 Syntax .entry name [NTID.2][NTID.1][NTID.0]; // 3D CTA: RANKTID = 3. .entry name [NTID.1][NTID.0]; // 2D CTA: RANKTID = 2. .entry name [NTID.0]; // 1D CTA: RANKTID = 1. .entry name [NTID.2][NTID.1][NTID.0] { per-CTA naming scope } Description Specifies a CTA entry point and name.
 The number of bracket pairs specifies the CTA rank constant RANKTID to be 1, 2, or 3.
 Constant expressions within the bracket pairs define the CTA dimension constants NTID.0, NTID.1, and NITD.2.
 Omitted dimension values define their constant dimension as 0.
 Omitted bracket pairs define their constant dimension as 1.
 Empty bracket pairs have unspecified dimensions that vary at run time, as specified by ntid.0, ntid.1, or ntid.2.
-Optionally specify a per-CTA naming scope enclosed in { } braces, for .shared and .param variable declarations.
+Optionally specify a per-CTA naming scope enclosed in {} braces, for .shared and .param variable declarations.
 PTX appends an exit instruction following the code in the braces.
-PTX defines an anonymous 3D CTA entry point at the first instruction encountered outside of a .entry or .func block.
-PTX appends an exit instruction after the last instruction of an anonymous entry point.
+0 " instruction of an anonymous entry point.
 Semantics Specify the entry point for a CTA program.
 Defines the constants RANKTID, NTID.0, NTID.1, and NTID.2.
 At run time, the CTA parameters ntid.0, ntid.1, and ntid.2 are initialized with the actual CTA dimensions.
 The programmer may use the constant dimensions rather than the runtime dimensions if the CTA is always invoked with the constant dimensions.
 Notes CTA dimensions are positive integers; zero means a dimension is unknown until runtime.
 G80 limits the product of dimensions to 512.
-Examples .entry cta_fft[256]; // entry of 1D CTA with max 256 threads. .entry filter[16][16] { code; } // entry and scope for 2D CTA
+Examples .entry cta_fft[256]; // 1D CTA with max 256 threads. .entry filter[16][16] { code; } // 2D CTA

 .func Function definition.
 Syntax .func fname function-body .func fname (param-list) function-body .func (ret-param) fname (param-list) function-body Description Defines a function, including input and return parameters and function body.
-Specifies the entry point and parameter names for a function.
+Semantics Specifies the entry point and parameter names for a function.
 The parameter lists bind register names in the caller's namespace to register names in the callee namespace.
-Semantics The implementation of parameter passing is left to the optimizing translator, which may use a combination of registers and stack locations to pass parameters.
+The implementation of parameter passing is left to the optimizing translator, which may use a combination of registers and stack locations to pass parameters.
 In the current ptx release, parameters are passed through statically allocated ptx registers; i.e., there is no support for recursive calls.
 Notes The input and return parameters are enclosed in parentheses.
 Parameters must be base types in the register space.
 Parameter passing is call-by-value.
 A .func directive with no body may be used to declare a function prototype.
 Examples .func (.reg .b32 rval) foo (.reg .b32 arg0, .reg .f64 arg1) { .reg .b32 localVar; use arg0; other code; mov.b32 rval,result; ret; } call (fooval), foo, (val0, val1); // return value in fooval